 Events

-Instead we will show how you can handle an event triggered when a user is deleted.
-Whenever we try to delete a user, a "Deleting" event is invoked which allows us to clean up our data before the user is deleted.
-This allows us to obfuscate or remove any personal data as well as nullify any references to the user.
-It is important our module doesn't break the delete user functionality so that we can satisfy GDPR requirements.
+Event handling allows you to react to events that are published across modules.
+To demonstrate we will show how you can handle an event published when a user is deleted.
+Whenever we try to delete a user, a "Deleting" event is published which allows us to clean up data before the user is deleted.
+This allows you to obfuscate or remove any personal data as well as nullify any references to the user.
+It is important the module doesn't break the delete user functionality so that we can satisfy GDPR requirements.

 using System.Threading.Tasks;